David L. Joyce

 David has spent his entire career at GE Aviation, gaining broad and deep knowledge through a series of technical and leadership roles, and influencing the design and launch of GE's most innovative and popular engines over the past three decades.

 David joined GE Aviation in 1980 and became immersed for 15 years in advanced design and product development, contributing to 15 aircraft models.
 From 1995 to 2000, he expanded into Six Sigma quality leadership roles and headed the around-the-clock Customer & Product Support organization, supporting the global fleet of more than 500 customers.

 David ran the regional and business jet commercial engine operations from 2000 to 2003 during the explosive growth of that market.
 A global thinker, he also led GE's successful bid to power China's first indigenous commercial jet and led the formation of the GE Honda Aero Engine Company, which is creating engines for lightweight business jets.
 Over the next five years, David led GE's commercial jet engine portfolio, overseeing the certification of several new engines and launching the GEnx, the fastest-selling engine in the company's history.

-David serves as board chairman of the Smithsonian National Air and Space Museum and serves on the boards of the Aerospace Industries Association and the Congressional Medal of Honor Foundation board.
+David is the board chairman of the Smithsonian National Air and Space Museum and serves on the boards of the Aerospace Industries Association and the Congressional Medal of Honor Foundation.
 David was named to the National Academy of Engineering in 2014.
-At home, he serves on the Cincinnati Business Committee, on the boards of United Way of Greater Cincinnati, Xavier University, and the Tri-State Warbird Museum, and on the advisory board for the University of Cincinnati College of Engineering.
+At home, he serves on the Cincinnati Business Committee and on the boards of United Way of Greater Cincinnati, Xavier University and the Tri-State Warbird Museum.

 David earned bachelor's and master's degrees in mechanical engineering from Michigan State University and an MBA from Xavier University.